An estimated 30-50% of people with eczema have a food allergy.

 In essence, a condition of leaky gut snowballs until the patient has more and more food allergies, resulting in chronic inflammation.

 Probiotics work by increasing the secretion of IgA, the immunoglobulin that is prevalent in the intestine.

-L-glutamine is an amino acid that is essential for proper function of all cells of the digestive tract from the mouth to the anus.
+L-glutamine is an amino acid that is essential for the proper function of all cells of the digestive tract from the mouth to the anus.

-Gamma oryzanol is sourced from rice bran and is strongly anti-inflammatory and has been shown to decrease ulcers, allergies and cancer.
+Gamma oryzanol is sourced from rice bran and is strongly anti-inflammatory and has been shown to decrease ulcers, allergies, and cancer.

 Fructooligosaccharides are constituents extracted from fruits and vegetables that act as prebiotics, providing a food source for probiotics to flourish in the intestine.

-Instead of popping 8 different capsules and 3 different powders, it’s a good idea to purchase a supplement that contains a combination of these gut healing nutrients.
+Instead of popping 8 different capsules and 3 different powders, it’s a good idea to purchase a supplement that contains a combination of these gut-healing nutrients.